All About Radiation

-All About Radiation is a pseudoscientific book by L. Ron Hubbard on the subject of radiation and atomic bombs, and the effects on the human body, including techniques for reducing or eradicating those effects.
+All About Radiation is a pseudoscientific book by L. Ron Hubbard in 1957 on the subject of radiation and atomic bombs, radiation's effects on the human body, techniques for reducing risk, and eradicating damage to the body.
+The book is considered part of Scientology's religious texts, and is mandatory reading for Scientologists doing the Purification Rundown.
+The book is controversial for claiming that radiation poisoning, and even cancer, can be cured by a course of vitamins and prolonged sweating.
+There is no known cure for radiation poisoning, and current medical practice is to provide palliative care until symptoms subside or the patient dies.

+Editions and authorship

 It was first published in 1957 by the Hubbard Association of Scientologists International (HASI) and printed by Speedwell Printing Company, Kent, England.
 Later editions were published by the Church of Scientology's in-house publishing companies.
-The book is considered part of Scientology's canon, however is no longer in print or being sold by the Church of Scientology.
+Editions were issued in 1957, 1967, 1979 and 1989.
+As of 2024, the book has been out of print and no longer being sold by the Church of Scientology.

-The book is controversial for its claims, amongst other things, that radiation poisoning, and even cancer, can be cured by courses of vitamins.
-There is no known cure for radiation poisoning, and current medical practice is to provide palliative care until the symptoms subside or the patient dies.

-Authorship and editions

 Early printings of the book were credited on the cover as simply "By a nuclear physicist and a medical doctor", while subsequent ones credited L. Ron Hubbard as being the nuclear physicist and "Medicus" as being the doctor.
 The 1979 edition credited the "medical doctor" as Richard Farley, and copyright by L. Ron Hubbard.
 The 1989 edition was copyrighted L. Ron Hubbard Library with introductions written by Gene Denk and Farley R. Spink.

-Editions were issued in 1957, 1967, 1979 and 1989.
-As of 2024, the book has been out of print and no longer being sold by the Church of Scientology.

-Variant text
+Variations between editions

 The book has gone through a number of printings since its initial run, with some modifications over the years, mostly to remove controversial assertions made in the original lectures.
 As it is a fundamental Scientology tenet that Hubbard's works are considered immutable standard tech, not to be altered in any way, except by Hubbard himself, these changes are considered evidence to Freezone practitioners that the current Church alters the text.
 The first part of the book is not by Hubbard and that the second part was not written by Hubbard but edited from four of his lectures given in April 1957 in London.
 These lectures are available since March 2005 with a transcription which makes it possible to see how the book text was edited from the lectures.
 The book was not reissued in June 2007 as part of the Golden Age of Knowledge program.
 Among the text removed from the book in later editions: